quantumforblacklives/quantumforblacklives.github.io/_includes/signatories.md

 - Charles Xu, Institute for Quantum Information and Matter, Caltech
 - Susanna Todaro, Massachusetts Institute for Technology
 - Ariel Bendersky, Universidad de Buenos Aires
+- anon@scientist.quantum, Love to sign but language too strong.
+Some of us rely critically on government funding; better spent on quantum than weapons.
+Not everyone has "visa privilege".
+The "supremacy is bad" issue is unrelated and potentially alienating of supporters.
+Good luck.